anythingcodes/gdi-es6-javascript/resources/meetup-description.md

 # Getting Started with ES6 JavaScript

-The ES6 release is a radical jump forward for the JavaScript language.
-Through new features, ES6 offers tons of new capabilities and will drastically reduce the number of lines of code you write.
-Through hands-on coding exercises, we'll use ES6 in practical, everyday situations and review how you can integrate ES6 with your current workflow.
+ES6 is a radical jump forward for the JavaScript language.
+With tons of new features, ES6 offers additional capabilities and will drastically reduce the amount of code you need to get things done.
+Through hands-on coding exercises, we'll use ES6 in practical, everyday situations and learn how to integrate ES6 with your current workflow.

-Using ES6 will impress your fellow coders and interviewers.
-It also gives you an edge in the web development industry, since it's used heavily in popular modern frameworks such as React.js, Angular 2, and Vue.js.
-If you haven’t learned ES6 yet, this is your chance.
+Using ES6 gives you an edge in the web development industry, since it's used heavily in popular modern frameworks such as React.js, Angular 2, and Vue.js.
+If you haven't learned ES6 yet, now is your chance!

 ## Dates